 Third, you can sell your house directly to a real estate investor.
 Selling your house on the open market comes with so much uncertainty, but this method eliminates all of the unknowns.
 You work directly with an investor who will look over your property and make you a competitive cash offer.
-It’s up to you how fast the transaction moves, but you can sell your house in a matter of days if you want.
-Then, you get the cash and you can move forward.
-This option is very beneficial especially for homes with conditions that might make it hard to sell on the open market, such as water damage, a tax lien, or hoarders.
+It’s up to you as to how fast the transaction moves, but you can sell your house in a matter of days if you want.
+Then, once you get the cash, you can move forward with your life.
+This option is very beneficial especially for homes with conditions that might make it hard to sell on the open market, such as water damage, a tax lien, or many needed repairs.

 Step 2: Set Your Price

-If you decided to go with listing your house on the open market, the most important decision you’ll make is how you price it, to begin with.
+If you decide to go with listing your house on the open market, the most important decision you’ll need to make is how you price it.
 If you want to get a lot of offers quickly, you have to find the right balance between expectations and current conditions in your local market.
 If your house seems overpriced, it could really set you back.

 Take a look at what’s already happening on the housing market in your neighborhood to get a sense of what you should ask.
-You should look at the county or city markets but don’t be afraid to focus on your specific neighborhood.
-The more granular you get, the better sense of your home’s actual current value.
+You should look at the county or city markets, but don’t be afraid to focus on your specific neighborhood.
+The more specific you get with where your house is located, the better sense you’ll have of your home’s actual current value.

 Check out the houses that are currently for sale to see what their asking price is, but also look at the homes that recently sold.
 This gives you a good perspective on the difference between what your neighbors think and what buyers actually think.
 Chart out how the recent sale prices worked their way down from the initial listing price.
 Learn from their mistakes.